MadCypher56/Beginner-CyberSecurity-Projects-in-Python/MACChanger/readme.md

 ## Usage

-Change the MAC address of a specific network interface:
+Change the MAC address of a specific network interface.

 ## Contributing